Sengab-platform/API-docs/source/index.html.md

   - contributions
   - pagination
   - errors
-  - def_structure

 search: true
 ---

 # Introduction

-Welcome to the Sengab API !
+Welcome to Sengab API !
 <br>Currently, we use only HTTP illustrating examples for the documentation.